-The mission of the Clinical Faculty Advisory Committee (CFAC) is to represent the clinical and clinician educator faculty and to acknowledge and promote their essential role in the success of the academic/educational enterprise at the Warren Alpert Medical School of Brown University.
+The mission of the Clinical Faculty Advisory Committee (CFAC) is to represent the clinical and clinician educator track faculty and to acknowledge and promote their essential role in the success of the academic/educational enterprise at the Warren Alpert Medical School of Brown University.

 On behalf of the Warren Alpert Medical School of Brown University, I wish to thank you for your commitment to the educational process at Brown.
 As Chair of the Clinical Faculty Advisory Committee (CFAC), I have the responsibility of ensuring effective communication and successful collaboration of the Medical School and its clinical faculty in pursuit of its educational mission.
 In order to facilitate this collaboration, I would like to introduce the committee and inform you about some of our programs.
 It is our hope that they will lead you to a closer integration and identification with the Brown medical community.